 The key to controlling the fire flow with fans is to create a pressure that is greater than that created by the fire.
 During testing, the ventilation doorway or the fire room window was always opened when the fans were activated, and in most of the experiments both configurations were used.
-The average pressure increases in the hallway created by the fans in the vicinity of the fire rooms during each of the experiments are in Table 2 .
+The average pressure increases in the hallway created by the fans in the vicinity of the fire rooms during each of the experiments.
 In most of the experiments, the fans created a pressure that exceeded the peak pressure created by the fire.

 Temperature measurements taken throughout the structure allowed the engineers to analyze occupant tenability, operating conditions for firefighters, and potential fire and smoke spread.